DUNE/computing-HWDB/index.md

 {: .callout}

 By the end of this training, participants will know how to:
-* How to GET/POST things from/to the DUNE HWDB through both the WEB UI and the RESR API methods.
+* GET/POST things from/to the DUNE HWDB through both the WEB UI and the RESR API methods.
-* How to easily go up&down PID hierarchy, scan QR-codes, and GET/POST Item locations using the iPad app.
+* Easily go up&down PID hierarchy, scan QR-codes, and GET/POST Item locations using the iPad app.
-* how to easily POST massive data to the HWDB using the Python API.
+* Easily POST massive data to the HWDB using the Python API.

+<br/><br/>

 <!--
 <h2 id="schedule">Schedule by Day</h2>